 C. Brief description why some requests are not granted.

-The most common reasons why requests for records could not be granted were: (1) records requested contain information of a personal privacy nature, pursuant to Title 5, U.S.C., Section 552(b)(6); and records requested contain business submitter information of a confidential/financial nature, pursuant to Title 5, U.S.C., Section 552(b)(5).
+The most common reason why requests for records could not be granted was because records requested contained information of a personal privacy nature, pursuant to Title 5, U.S.C., Section 552(b)(6).

 - Definition of terms and acronyms used in this report.